Arashhs/academic-kickstart/content/project/Battleship-Game/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-I've implemented everyone's favorite Battle Ship Game in Java for my Advanced Programming course.
+I've implemented everyone's favorite Battleship Game in Java for my Advanced Programming course.
 The game supports both single-player and local multiplayer modes and is console-based.

 Here's some gameplay footage: (Click to open in full size on a new tab)
 <a href="gif.gif" target="_blank">